mehdidjait/moses_noten/README.md

 # moses_noten
-## Python script for an automatic entry of students homework grades for math tutors at the TU Berlin. <br/>
+## Python script for an automatic entry of students homework grades for math tutors at the TU Berlin.
+(PLEASE CAREFULLY READ THE GUIDE)<br/>

 ###### Step by Step guide to use the script:<br/>